-Someone once coined the phrase "the law of first mention" which says the first time the Bible says something on a subject it establishes a theme to build on.
-Nimrod "became a mighty one on the earth" (Ge 10:8) who "was a mighty hunter before the Lord" (:9).
-He was skilled at hunting and accomplishments and was before and not overtly rebelling against God.
-He started his kingdom (:10) with Babylon but that doesn't make him responsible for everything people in that city later did.
-"They said to one another, 'Come let us make bricks'" (11:3) and "'let us build for ourselves a city" (:4).
-They discussed it with each other denoting cooperation.
-God himself was unified when he said, "Let Us make man in Our image" (1:26).
-However, some criticize because they argued "let us make for ourselves a name" (11:4) which may explain that they were self-centered and seeking power exclusive of God's provision.
-But God's observation was that they were unified and "nothing which they purpose to do will be impossible for them" (:6).
-This was not a direct criticism of a dictatorship set up by Nimrod.
-Nonetheless, Babylon developed into the "Mother of Harlots" (Rev 17:5).
+Nimrod "became a mighty one on the earth" (Ge 10:8) who "was a mighty hunter before the Lord" (:9) and started his kingdom (:10) with Babylon.
+"They said to one another, 'Come let us make bricks'" (11:3) and "'let us build for ourselves a city'" (:4).
+They discussed it with each other denoting cooperation but some criticize because they argued "'let us make for ourselves a name'" (11:4).
+That may explain that they were self-centered and seeking power exclusive of God's provision.
+But God's observation was that they were unified and "'nothing which they purpose to do will be impossible for them'" (:6).
+Babylon developed into the "'Mother of Harlots'" (Rev 17:5).
 Nimrod died.
 Various legends and extra-Biblical sources are cited by authors about his death.
 It seems that he met a violent death which could be reflective of his ambitions.
-His wife, Semiramis, was pregnant at the time and it is surmised she was worried about her power and position.
-When her son, Tammuz, was born she claimed that he was Nimrod reincarnated.
-Forty days of mourning (weeping) were initiated.
+His wife.
+Semiramis, was pregnant at the time and it is surmised she was worried about her power and position.
+When her son, Tammuz, was born she claimed that he was Nimrod Forty days of mourning (weeping) were reincarnated. initiated.
 Much later Israel continued the false worship of the sun god where Ezekiel was shown at "the entrance of the Lord's house . . . [where] women were sitting there weeping for Tammuz" (Eze 8:14).
-Also, there were "greater abominations then these" (:15) where they were "prostrating themselves eastward toward the sun" (:16).
+Also, there were "'greater abominations then these'" (:15) where they were "prostrating themselves eastward toward the sun" (:16).
 Spiritual adultery is when you are unfaithful to the God you should worship and serve.
-Ezekiel prophesied that you "made for yourself male images that you might play the harlot with them'" (16:17).
+Ezekiel prophesied that you "'made for yourself male images that you might play the harlot with them" (16:17).
 Through Jeremiah God asked, "Have I been a wilderness to Israel, or a land of thick darkness?
 Why do my people say, 'We are free to roam; will come no more to Thee'?"
 (Jer 2:31).
 In Tyre, Isaiah stated that "she will go back to her harlot's wages, and will play the harlot with all the kingdoms on the face of the earth" (Isa 23:17).
 Nineveh was judged "because of the many harlotries of the harlot . . . who sells nations by her harlotries and families by her sorceries" (Nah 2:3).
 "Babylon, the beauty of kingdoms . . . will be as when God overthrew Sodom and Gomorrah" (Isa 13:19).